 1st chance - THE MAGICAL MOMENT OF THE MERGER

-I could have joined back in college while the SAG and AFTRA merger was happening (it was a rare time of a few months when you could slip in by joining AFTRA by just paying $1000), and a few of my fellow classmates in the acting program did.
+I could have joined back while the SAG and AFTRA merger was happening (it was a rare time of a few months when you could slip in by joining AFTRA by just paying $1000), and a few of my fellow actor friends did.
 I chose not to because I took the advice of my acting workshop coach at the time super seriously, as he had advised me to work non-union for longer.
 I had enough experience and enough on my resume, I think I could have joined and been fine now in retrospect, but I didn't because I wanted to do more non-union work to up my confidence when moving to Chicago or the west coast.

 2nd chance - LUCKY (OR UNLUCKY) TAFT-HARTLEY